Is Leaving Child in Car Child Abuse? NJ Courts Decide

 Chief Justice Stuart Rabner asked what factors courts should take into consideration when faced with cases where children have been left in cars.

-Rajaraman listed a myriad of factors, including the urgency of the need of the stop, whether the parent tried to make child-care arrangements, the age and maturity of the child, the neighborhood where the car was parked, the weather and whether the parent was able to see the car.
+In response, counsel listed a range of factors, including the urgency of the stop, whether the parent tried to make child-care arrangements, the age and maturity of the child, the neighborhood where the car was parked, the weather, and whether the parent was able to see the car.

 Deputy Attorney General Erin O'Leary said the finding of abuse and neglect should be affirmed.